37anton/CarDealershipApp/README.md

 ## Features

-- Display of cars sold by the dealership on the homepage.
+- Display of cars sold by the dealership.
 - CRUD system for administrators to manage cars and categories.
 - Filtering of cars using the `findSearch` function in the `CarRepository`.
 - Pagination of results using the KnpPaginationBundle.
 - Addition of fake data for development purposes using the Faker library.
-- API integration with the `CallApiOpenMeteo.php` file and dynamic updates with `script.js`.
+- API integration of open-meteo with the `CallApiOpenMeteo.php` file and dynamic updates with `script.js`.

 ## Project Structure

 The project is structured as follows:

-- The `CarsController` handles the display of the cars sold and can be accessed via the `/cars` route.
+- The `CarsController` handles the display of cars sold and can be accessed via the `/cars` route.
 - The CRUD for cars is generated using the `make:crud` command and is managed by the `CarController`.
-- The CRUD for categories is also managed by a dedicated controller: `CarCategoryController`.
+- The CRUD for categories is also generated using the `make:crud` and is also managed by a dedicated controller: `CarCategoryController`.
 - The `HomeController` controller handles the homepage of the site.

 ## Installation